KUM BACK (from matrix S-1/S-2)

 2. Early 1970.
-Same as 1a, with additional GET BACK stamp on cover, small black label.
-A rubber stamp probably placed by some record store or dealer to differentiate this record from others with blank cover and label.
+Same as 1a, with additional GET BACK rubber stamp on cover, small black or white label.

 3. 1970.
 Red label saying MAK and FAB FOUR (hence this issue was also reported with the title FAB FOUR).
 This LP was distributed in Europe on a b/w printed jacket (of comparatively thin cardboard) , depicting a crying girl and titled KUM BACK.
 One copy with labels of a Rolling Stones release, mistakenly used, was seen.
 One copy with the printed jacket had instead the disc with small black label.

 INTEREST.
-The records with small label are very interesting releases, the one with the day-glo sticker being particularly rare (*****/****).
-The European version, with the crying girl, is more common (***).
+The records with small label are very interesting releases, the one with the day-glo sticker being particularly rare (****/***).
+The European version, with the crying girl, is relatively common, yet interesting (***).